China's Zhurong rover landed on Mars, but we might have to wait awhile for the first photos

-The Zhurong rover touched down on the surface of Mars over the weekend, marking a new milestone for China's space program.
-But we may face a bit of a wait before we see the rover's first look at Mars.
+China's Zhurong rover touched down on the surface of Mars over the weekend, marking a new milestone for the country's space program.
+But we may face a bit of a wait before we see the rover's first views of Mars.

 CNSA behaves very differently from NASA.
 When NASA's Perseverance rover landed in February, space fans were quickly treated to the rover's first views of Mars.
 CNSA tends to play its cards closer to the vest.